dgrunwal/Perl-OOO-Gang-of-4-Design/README.md

 What Are "Gang of Four" Design Patterns?

-The Gang of Four (GoF) refers to the four authors (Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides) of the influential 1994 book "Design Patterns: Elements of Reusable Object-Oriented Software," which describes 23 classic software design patterns.
+The Gang of Four (GoF) refers to the four authors (Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides) of the influential 1994 book "Design Patterns: Elements of Reusable Object-Oriented Software," which describes multiple classic software design patterns.

 These patterns are reusable solutions to common software design problems in object-oriented programming.
 They're divided into three categories: Creational, Structural, and Behavioral patterns, each serving a different purpose.
 They can be included as AI prompt templates to facilitate the selection and creation of an appropriate "template" based on your actual design.
 This may provide a quick prototype and example for translation to other languages as you see fit.